 Comment Of The Week

 Great comments came in from the likes of Lisa Santika Onggrid, Márcio Guerra, Samuel Almeida, and Douglas Mutay, to name just a few.
-Comment of the week goes to Rajaa Chowdhury, who, as well as the respect of myself and hopefully everybody reading this, receives 150 MakeUseOf points to use for Rewards or Giveaways for the following insight:
+Comment of the week goes to Rajaa Chowdhury, who won with this comment:

 A few months back, my Facebook Friends count was almost touching 700, and coupled with almost 250 like pages and subscriptions, Facebook for me was almost resembling Rudyard Kipling’s Junglebook.
 So one day I decided that sanity need be restored, and start and un-friending the so called acquaintances.
 I guess the count of friends came down from 689 in the morning to 36 in the by the evening.
 Also another day, I did a similar exercise with Like Pages.
 Today my Friends count stand at 44 including my relatives and my Like pages stand to 6 out of which one is MakeUseOf page.
 Has of be a very special page to withstand the onslaught.
 Sanity restored!!!

 This comment won purely for reminding us all that a good spring clean is sometimes needed, even when it comes to Facebook friends.
 Dropping from 689 to 36 may be extreme, but I heartily applaud the effort.